kayaoglutuncay/max78000/src/system-power-clocks-reset.md

 ## Trim System Initialization Registers (TRIMSIR)

-See <a href=../memory-register-mapping-access#apb-peripheral-base-address-map>Table 3-3</a> for the base address of this peripheral/module.
-See Table 1-1 for an explanation of the read and write access of each field.
+See [Table 3-3](memory-register-mapping-access.md#apb-peripheral-base-address-map) for the base address of this peripheral/module.
+See [Table 1-1](index.md#table1-1-field-access-definitions) for an explanation of the read and write access of each field.
 Unless specified otherwise, all fields are reset on a system reset, soft reset, POR, and the peripheral-specific resets.

 *Note: The TRIMSIR registers are reset only on a POR.
 System reset, soft reset, and peripheral reset do not affect the TRIMSIR register values.*